Universal-Team/db/docs/_3ds/limeplayer3ds.md

 systems:
 - 3DS
 title: LimePlayer3DS
-update_notes: '<p>LimePlayer3DS is a gui music player for the 3DS with MIDI and Internet Radio support.</p>
+update_notes: '<p dir="auto">LimePlayer3DS is a gui music player for the 3DS with MIDI and Internet Radio support.</p>

-  <p>Download the 3dsx and as always read the <a href="https://github.com/Oreo639/LimePlayer3DS/wiki">wiki</a>
+  <p dir="auto">Download the 3dsx and as always read the <a href="https://github.com/Oreo639/LimePlayer3DS/wiki">wiki</a>
   and the <a href="https://github.com/Oreo639/LimePlayer3DS/blob/master/README.md">readme</a>
   before getting started.</p>

-  <p>This is a minor release meant to improve some UI issues with the previous release.
+  <p dir="auto">This is a minor release meant to improve some UI issues with the previous
+  release.
 No major bugfixes or behind the scenes improvements.</p>

-  <p>What is new:<br>
+  <p dir="auto">What is new:<br>

   Added touch screen buttons for switching between browser and controls.<br>